 It may seem overwhelming to try to master all of these strategies at once.
 Instead, think of them as a process – each strategy is just one more way of helping you transition to living the rich life.

 What do you want people to say about you when you make your transition?

 Live with your legacy in mind and let that guide your choices.

-Do you have any great strategies for living well?
 Does one of the above ideas work well for you?
 Share your thoughts in the comments section.
 Please and thank you.